South Carolina Divorce Attorney

 - Child support

 At Shaw Law Firm, LLC, we don't pursue unreasonable expectations to pad our billable hours, nor do we expect you to relinquish what you are entitled to in order to reach a speedy settlement.
-Our attorney in Mt.
+Our divorce attorney in Mt.
 Pleasant provide the strategic representation you need to help you in moving on with your life with as favorable a result as possible.

 What Is the Divorce Process in South Carolina?